+Date of Birth

+Class/Tutor/Form

+Your name and

-Full name of child Date of Birth Class/Tutor/Form group Your name and position in school
+group position in school

-Nature of concern/disclosure
+N Nature of con cern/disclos ure

-Please include where you were when the child made a disclosure, what you saw, who else was there, what did the child say or do and what you said.
+Please include where you welse was there, what did the

 Time & date of incident:

-Who are you passing this information to?
-Name:
+Who are you passing this in Name: formation to?

 Position:

-[Ensure that if there is an injury this is recorded (size and shape) and a body map is completed] [Make it clear if you have a raised a concern about a similar issue previously]

-Your signature: Time form completed: Date:
+completed] • nd shape) and a body map

+Date:

+Full name of child

 Time form received by DSL:

 Action taken by DSL:

 Referred to?

 Attendance Police Just One CADS PSA Community/Partner Other Lead Number

+Other

 Date: Time:

 Parents informed?
 Yes / No (If No, state reason)

 Feedback given to?

-Pastoral team Teacher Child Person who recorded disclosure Further Action Agreed: e.g. Academy to instigate a Early Help Assessment Plan , assessment by Childrens Services
+Pastoral team Teacher Child Person who recorded disclosure Further Action Agreed:

+e.g. Academy to instigate a Early Help Assessment Plan , assessment by Childrens Services

+Full name:

-Full name: DSL Signature: Date:
+DSL Signature: Date: